We make digital things

 It's essential to prioritise a mobile-first approach in website design due to the growing number of users accessing the internet through smartphones and tablets.
 This strategy focuses on designing and optimising websites for smaller screens, ensuring a seamless user experience across all devices.
 By starting with mobile design, developers can streamline content, improve loading speeds, and enhance navigation, leading to increased user satisfaction and improved search engine rankings.
 Considering mobile users from the start helps avoid issues and limitations that arise when converting a desktop site to a mobile-friendly one.
 With the continuous growth of mobile eCommerce, a mobile-first design is now a necessity rather than an option for businesses aiming to stay competitive and relevant.

 Neil has been a director within a web design agency for over 20 years.
-Starting out in 1997, at a time when 56k Modems were deemed cutting edge, his focus now lies in digital marketing and strategy, especially search engine optimisation, social media strategy and analytics.
+His focus now lies in digital marketing and strategy, especially search engine optimisation, social media strategy and analytics.